Can You Snorkel Without Being Able to Swim?

-Can you snorkel without being able to swim?
+Do you need to know how to swim to snorkel?
+Can you snorkel if you can’t swim?
 Yes, you can.
 With some limitations and you have to consider some important factors.
 The probably easiest way is to use a snorkel vest which will keep you afloat and safe.
 You can also make sure to stay in shallow water that allows you to stand up at any time.

 Choosing the Right Location

 Snorkeling is possible close to the shore, but if you truly want to have an exciting experience you’ll have to go a little further in the water.
 The bigger, more exciting fish and other sea creatures are not very close to the land.

 When you start out, just paddle in the shallow water with your snorkeling equipment.
 Venture out further with a snorkeling buddy or a guide to help you out in case you face any difficulties in staying afloat.